ConfederacyOfGaia/Gaia/dms-guide.md

 ## The Cycle of the Great Dragons

 The current ***Age of the Great Dragons*** is just the latest cycle in a saga that has been ongoing for millena.
 Once every thousand years, the Great Dragons emerge from their home deep in the Sunbloom Mountains, conquer the lands, and have offspring.
 They conquer the lands so that they are under control when the young emerge, and are not endangered.
 The parent dragons then die of old age, and their offspring rule for 500 years and then return to hibernation for 500 years.
-During the dragons' rule, most of the humanoids are killed off, and their civilization slowly rebuilds itself after the dragons return to hibernation, which is why they are still relatively technologically non-advanced.
+During the dragons' rule, many of the members of the Noble Races are killed off or mutate into their Ignoble versions.
+Their civilizations slowly rebuilds itself after the dragons return to hibernation, which is why they are still relatively technologically non-advanced.
 During each cycle, magic returns to the land, and great sorcerers arise and create works of wonder and great power, but they inevitably die off during the resulting extinctions.

-All the magical weapons and artifacts that exist are created during the first few decades of the dragons' emergence, after the conquer the humanoids but before they are genocided.
+All the magical weapons and artifacts that exist are created during the first few decades of the dragons' emergence, after the conquer they humanoids but before they decline.

 ### Notes

 When the Great Dragons come, their magic causes lots of effects:

-- Mutation of the Noble Races into the ignoble Races
+- Mutation of the Noble Races into the Ignoble Races
 - Raising the dead into wights
 - Infusing magic into gemstones

-Every cycle, the noble races start mutating into the ignoble races until they outnumber them.
-The ignoble races eventually overrun the cities and destroy most of the nobles.
+Every cycle, the Noble races start mutating into the ignoble races until the Ignoble outnumber the Noble.
+The Ignoble races eventually overrun the cities.
 This causes the Dragons to return to their slumber, which causes the magic to leave the world.
 This in turn causes the ignoble races to start to die off, and the noble races slowly rebuild their civilizations.
 This cycle has been ongoing for thousands of years.

 The orcs, because of the seclusion of the Bowl of Fire, have been able to keep detailed histories of these events, but none of the other races have.